-Intensive guidance from members of The Cleveland Orchestra, Miami String Quartet and the Verve Chamber Players results in a comprehensive program where students can achieve a high level of performance.
+Intensive guidance from members of The Cleveland Orchestra and the Verve Chamber Players results in a comprehensive program where students can achieve a high level of performance.

 Solid technical training, artistic development and excellence in performance.

 Dedicated to teaching and performing, our faculty brings a wide range of experience to our students.
 Educated at institutions such as Juilliard, the Curtis Institute of Music and Boston University, they have established prolific careers in solo, orchestral and chamber music performance.
 Because of this, they can provide training to prepare students for further study, competitions and careers in performance.

 Amy Lee, violin – Holding degrees from the Curtis Institute of Music and the Juilliard School, she joined The Cleveland Orchestra as Associate Concertmaster in 2008.
 She is a member of the Kent/Blossom Music Festival faculty and a dedicated chamber musician performing as a member of the Omni String Quartet and Ensemble HD.
 Throughout the summer she also appears at several music festivals, including Marlboro Music Festival.